ArianaFessel/writings/README.md

 004 – A poetic short story.
 Numerous changes to punctuation and word choice.
 Its visual structure used to be less claustrophobic, but I decided that the current one suits this story better.

+006 – A short story.
+Only a few changes to word choice.

 008 – A short story.
 Done with a particular character in mind.
 Minimal changes to word choice and punctuation.

 <br>

 “Four Wishes” – My first short story.
 There were a lot of changes, but only to word choice and visual structure.

 “Nearsighted” – An excerpt from a novel.
-Minimal changes, mostly word choice and small details.
+Minimal changes, mostly word choice and details.

 “Reminder” – A poem.
 Originally just an imagery description.
 Three rewritings and significant changes to structure.

 <br>

 Nothing was directly borrowed from others' works.
-All characters belong to me, as well, and they all are fictional.
+Everything here belongs to me and is fictional.

 <br>